ctrchk/ctrchk_web/README.md

 ## Hi there 👋

+This is the CTRC official website's origin code.
+# Update Log: (Alpha)
+2025-08-16[Dead], currently.

 <!--
 **ctrchk/ctrchk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.